adobe/aio-app-actions-auth/README.md

 $ npm run deploy
 ```

-This command sets up 2 packages in a user's namespace( `system` in the example bellow ):
+This command sets up 2 packages in a user's namespace( `system` in the example below ):

 ```bash
 $ wsk package get oauth --summary